Election of Directors

 The Board of Directors will strike an independent Elections Committee of at least two CEW members who will not be nominated as Directors themselves in the current election.
 The Elections Committee will receive nominations, ensure nominations are valid and complete, prepare the election forms, tally the voting results and declare the successful Directors to the membership.

 A proposal to nominate an individual for the election of Directors must be signed by no less than 5% of members.
 This is currently equivalent to approximately thirty (30) signatures.
-An email of support to the Elections Committee (Lisa Taylor) that clearly identifies both the nominee and the supporting CEW member can be used in place of an original signature on the nomination form.
+An email of support to the Elections Committee (Julie Anderson) that clearly identifies both the nominee and the supporting CEW member can be used in place of an original signature on the nomination form.

 Members attending the Annual General Meeting when elections occur will be asked to vote by a show of hands for a fixed number of Directors.
 If the slate of nominees is equal to or less than the number of available Director positions, members will be asked to vote on whether they support or oppose each nomination.
 In that case, any nominee receiving at least one (1) more opposition vote than supportive votes will not be considered elected.
 A tie vote will result in the nominee being elected.